Some may see it as the perfect psychiatric “disorder” — after all, who would ever question an immaculate home?

-For many seniors, the constant need to get rid of clutter and junk is not always healthy.
+But for many seniors, the constant need to get rid of clutter is not always healthy.

 We’ve certainly seen our share of stories of homes cluttered by compulsive hoarding.
-There are many seniors who simply cannot discard items and live in cramped conditions with rooms filled to capacity and pathways barely wide enough to walk.
+There are many seniors who simply cannot discard items and live in cramped conditions with rooms filled to capacity and pathways barely wide enough to walk through.

-“It looks like a good idea, so it’s often misunderstood and people are like, ‘Oh, they’re just cleaning up and they’re decluttering,’ but when we mean decluttering, like obsessive compulsive spartanism is the term that’s often used,” said psychologist Dr. Allana Coffee.
-“There’s really nothing in the room.
-It is austere.
-It’s problematic.”
+Psychologist Allana Coffee says “It looks like a good idea, so it’s often misunderstood, and people are like, oh, they’re just cleaning and they’re de-cluttering.
+But when we mean de-cluttering — obsessive compulsive spartanism is the term that’s often used — there’s really nothing in the room.
+It is austere and it’s problematic.”

-“It is difficult for people who have a decluttering disorder to live with others,” Coffee said.
-“I mean other people’s belongings got to go too.”
+“It is difficult for people who have de-cluttering disorder to live with others,” Coffee said.
+“I mean, other people’s belongings got to go to.”

 So what do you do if your loved one is coping with this?
-You can start with a conversation.
+First. you can start with a conversation.

-“I just suggest, ‘Hey, mom, have you talked to your doctor about this?
-Why don’t you go talk to your doctor about this?
-Because it looks like it’s bothering you,'” Coffee suggested.
+“I would suggest saying ‘hey Mom, why don’t you go talk to your doctor about this, because it looks like it’s bothering you.'”

-It’s important to do so.
-It could be also be sign of dementia and Alzheimer’s disease.
+And it’s important to do so, because this could be also be sign of dementia and Alzheimer’s disease.

 “To be as respectful as we can be is really key here because these are their memories, these are their lives,” Coffee said.
 “It’s so precious to them, so be as respectful as we can be as their children.
 We’re often very impatient, like ‘just do it Mom, hurry up Dad,’ but this calls for patience and respect.”